 North Salem, NY

 These eight two-story buildings are located on 40 acres in northern Westchester’s "horse country."
-The 65-unit affordable rental complex, with a 3,200 SF clubhouse, a recreation field and onsite parking, is comprised of 20 one-bedroom, 40 two-bedroom and five three-bedroom units.
-Regularly scheduled transportation is available to local health care facilities, shopping areas and to public transportation.
+The 65-unit affordable rental complex, with a 3,200 SF clubhouse, a recreation field, and onsite parking, is comprised of 20 one-bedroom, 40 two-bedroom, and five three-bedroom units.
+Regularly scheduled transportation is available to local healthcare facilities, shopping areas, and public transportation.
 The units are available to households with annual incomes at or below 50-60 percent of Westchester’s annual median income.

 More information: